terrymun/Fluidbox/README.md

 ```

 ## Dependencies
-Fluidbox require the following dependencies in order to function properly &mdash; you will have to include them in your page, if you want Fluidbox to work:
+Fluidbox require the following dependencies in order to function properly&mdash;you will have to include them in your page, if you want Fluidbox to work:

 - **The latest release of jQuery 1.x** (minimum requirement: jQuery &ge;1.7), available from [Google's jQuery API](http://ajax.googleapis.com/ajax/libs/jquery/1/jquery.min.js) at `http://ajax.googleapis.com/ajax/libs/jquery/1/jquery.min.js`